Active care beyond disease-directed therapy

 Transfusion support

-Transfusion can be safely administered when indicated, provided appropriate precautions are followed.8
+Transfusion can be safely administered when clinically indicated, provided appropriate precautions are followed.9

-• the patient and infusion extremity should be kept warm
+- the patient and infusion extremity should be keptĀ warm

-• use of an in-line blood warmer is recommended
+- use of anĀ in-line blood warmerĀ is recommended

-Transfusion in CAD is therefore best understood not as rescue therapy but as structured physiologic support.
+Transfusion remains supportive therapy and can be used safely when clinically indicated, including for urgent correction of severe anemia.
 When patients become transfusion-dependent, this reflects disease burden and severity rather than failure of supportive care.

 Acute rescue strategies